 Over the last 12 months, our members used 5.3 billion kilowatt hours of electricity.
 That’s enough electricity to power a refrigerator in every household in the nation for a month.
 What’s even more impressive is that despite adding 11,000 new members since 2015, our kilowatt sales have remained about the same since that time.
 Our members are taking energy efficiency to heart.
 It’s evident that our members use the energy saving tips we share, including those in JEMCO News, in order to keep their personal and business power bills at a minimum while helping your cooperative keep costs stable for all of our members.

 Preparing for the Future

-On top of that, because Jackson EMC is a not-for-profit cooperative, our members receive a portion of the funds left over at the end of the year after all the company’s expenses are paid.
-Last December, eligible Jackson EMC members received $7.5 million in these margin refunds.
-This year, the board of directors is pleased to announce that in December we’ll mail $9 million in refunds to members who received service in 1990 and/or 2016.
-These margin refunds bring the total returned to members since we were founded 79 years ago to $124.5 million.
+As a not-for-profit cooperative, a portion of revenues left over after all the bills are paid each year – we call them “margin refunds” – are returned to our members at the end of the year.
+Last December, eligible Jackson EMC members received $9 million in these margin refunds.
+This year, the board of directors is pleased to announce that in December we’ll mail $10 million in refunds to members who received service in 1990, 1991 and/or 2017.
+When that refund is mailed, Jackson EMC will have returned approximately $135 million to our members since we were founded in 1938.